vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 It sends a POST request to the Slack webhook URL that we copied earlier.
 We set the body of the request to `{ "text": "#[Message]#" }`.
 We use the `#[Message]#` placeholder, and replace it with the message that the user entered in the text box.
 Finally, we also write the response that we get (after sending the request) to the log.

-## result
+## Result

-The next two screenshots show the result in action.
-First, we type in the message we want to send and then send the message.
+Now, let's take a look at our app in action.
+First, we type in the message we want to send and then press the send button.

 ![image](/assets/2025-10-26/060.png)

-The incoming webhook is triggered and that generates the message in the Slack channel that we have defined when creating the app earlier in the Slack settings.
+This sends a HTTP request with our message to the webhook.
+And as you can see, the message pops up in our `#machinealerts` channel (you can change the channel in the webhook settings):

 ![image](/assets/2025-10-26/070.png)

-Under this [link](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks) we can find the documentation of the procedure we just used.
-It's  possible to use lot of other formatting options to enrich the messages we send to Slack.
+For more information about this process, take a look at Slack's [incoming webhook documentation](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks).
+The docs also explain how to use [advanced formatting options](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks/#advanced_message_formatting)!